-Regulatory Agency: No dedicated state agency currently; proposed oversight by SC Department of Agriculture
+Regulatory Agency: No dedicated state oversight currently; proposed South Carolina Department of Agriculture under pending legislation

 Who Needs a License in South Carolina?